Who We Are

 • Neil L. Frank, Ph.D.
 (Meteorology), the longest-serving Director of the National Hurricane Center (1974–1987) and retired Chief Meteorologist of KHOU-TV, Houston (1987–2008), Fulshear, TX

-• David Legates, Ph.D., Professor of Geography and Climatology, former Director, Center for Climatic Research, University of Delaware, Newark, DE
+• David Legates,* Ph.D., Director of Research and Education, Cornwall Alliance; Professor of Geography and Climatology (Ret.) and former Director of the Center for Climatic Research, University of Delaware, Newark, DE

 • Anthony Lupo, Ph.D., Department Chair and Professor of Atmospheric Science, and Principal Investigator, Global Climate Change Group, University of Missouri, Columbia, MO